nfmccrina/tuxedocat/README.md

 	alpha-beta pruning and halfway-intelligent move ordering to reduce the search space.

+* Output thinking (pv) information

+	This is surprisingly tricky.
+I implemented this, but the code was very clunky and I wasn't even sure that it was printing out the line the engine was actually looking at so I took it out and I'll revisit this again in the future.

 ## Acknowledgements

+Thanks to Norbert Leisner for his work on the amazing engine logos, and Tamás Bajusz for providing a Linux build.

 Some bit-twiddling code was copied from the chess programming wiki; all of this code is clearly outlined in comments in the source files.